CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

 ## Exercise 1: Prepare the lab environment

+In this exercise, you'll prepare the lab environment for performing migrations using Azure Migrate.
+You'll deploy a Hyper-V host inside an Azure VM using a nested virtualization setup, which will serve as your source environment for migration scenarios.

 ### Task 1: Deploy an Azure VM by using an Azure Resource Manager QuickStart template

+In this task, you deploy an Azure VM using the 301-nested-vms-in-virtual-network QuickStart template, configure necessary network settings, and enable RDP access with a public IP address.

 1. On **Lab-VM**, start **Microsoft Edge (1)**, right click on **[301-nested-vms-in-virtual-network Azure QuickStart template](https://github.com/az140mp/azure-quickstart-templates/tree/master/demos/nested-vms-in-virtual-network)**, then **Copy link**, then paste it over the browser **(2)** and select **Deploy to Azure (3)**.
 (You'll find the button **Deploy to Azure** in the `README.md` file after the list of resources created by the template.)
 This will automatically redirect the browser to the **Hyper-V Host Virtual Machine with nested VMs** page in the Azure portal.